 Chat Channels 101:

 Channels can be either Public or Private.
 Public channels can be joined and read by any other Avatar.
-Private channels can only be read by approved Avatars
+Private channels can only be read by invited Avatars

 Writing to a channel